Senegal lie in wait for England at World Cup – but who are their key players? - NewsBreak

 Senegal lie in wait for England at World Cup – but who are their key players?

-Group A runners-up Senegal await England in the last 16 of the World Cup after securing progress with a win over Ecuador.
+Group B runners-up Senegal await England in the last 16 after securing progress with a win over Ecuador.

 Here the PA news agency looks at some of the Africa Cup of Nations champions’ key players.